 Once in Montréal we will head immediately to the competitions or COMPOS, hosted at Shopify, a short walk from the train station.
 There is no charge to get into the compos, but there will be an opportunity to purchase food for delivery there ahead of time.

 At some classic demoparties, people stay overnight at the party, for instance in a sleeping bag, all weekend.
 This won’t be possible at Synchrony.
-Both venues (the Algorave venue and Shopify) will close.
+Both venues (Babycastles and Shopify) will close.
 Enjoy the fact that accommodations are cheapest around the end of January in both New York and Montréal!

 The organizer of the compos is Luis and his decisions about the compos are the final ones.